 Over the past 15 years, disability claims due to migraines have become more common, and it’s estimated that approximately 39 million Americans experience migraines—a throbbing, pulsing pain that usually occurs on one side of the head and creates an extreme sensitivity to light and sound.
 In the U.S. alone, this accounts for over 113 million sick days—a costly illness that results in over $24 billion lost annually because of absenteeism and decreased productivity.
 If you suffer from migraine headaches, you know they’re not easy to deal with.
 Not only can migraines interfere with your daily routine, your life, and the activities you enjoy, they can also disrupt your work performance and ability to hold a job.

 When migraines become debilitating—their frequency, severity, and duration make it impossible to work—it’s possible to receive disability benefits from the Social Security Administration (SSA).
-However, to improve your chances of winning your case, your medical records need to include evidence of functional limitations caused by your migraines.
+However, to improve your chances of winning your case, your medical records need to include evidence of functional limitations caused by primary headache disorder.

 How Functional Limitations Are Used to Win Migraine Disability Cases

 There are three basic arguments that are considered by judges who evaluate SS disability cases.
 Two of those arguments are typically not successful in these types of cases: “meet a listing” and “meet a grid rule.”
 Neither argument works well for migraine claims because there is no specific listing for migraines in the SS Blue Book, and people must use “neurological conditions” as the closest listing that might be applicable.
 Additionally, the grid rules apply only to cases where the person is over 50 and has limited education and work skills.